digicert/digicert-container-signing-action/README.md

 Before you begin, ensure the following:

-- Docker is installed and available in the runner environment.
+- Docker is installed and available in the runner environment
-- The runner can pull Docker images from your container registry.
+- The runner can pull Docker images from your container registry
-- The `digicert-container-signer` Docker image contains the required `COSIGN_PKCS11_MODULE_PATH` environment variable.
+- The `digicert-container-signer` Docker image contains the required `COSIGN_PKCS11_MODULE_PATH` environment variable
-- The DigiCert® client certificate is base64 encoded.
+- The DigiCert® client certificate is base64 encoded

-Additionally:
+Additionally, consider the following statements:
 - The `COSIGN_PKCS11_MODULE_PATH` is automatically extracted from the `digicertinc/digicert-container-signer:latest` Docker image, tagged as `digicert-container-signer`.
 - The client certificate (`SM_CLIENT_CERT_FILE_B64`) is created once in a Docker volume for reuse across all signing operations.
 - You can sign single-architecture and multi-architecture container images.

-### Security considerations
+### Security best practices

+Review the following security considerations:

-- Store sensitive information like keypair aliases as GitHub secrets
+- Store sensitive information like keypair aliases as GitHub secrets.
-- Restrict access to your container registry
+- Restrict access to your container registry.
-- Rotate signing keys regularly
+- Rotate signing keys regularly.
-- Use only the official DigiCert® container signer tool
+- Use only the official DigiCert® container signer tool.

 ## Workflow

-Review the following high-level workflow for this action:
+Review the following high-level workflow, where this action:

 1. Pulls the DigiCert® container signer tool.
 2. Detects the PKCS#11 module path automatically.
 3. Creates the client certificate in a Docker volume.
 4. Sets up a reusable Docker command with environment variables.
-5. Verifies versions of CoSign and SMCTL.
+5. Verifies CoSign and SMCTL versions.
 6. Checks connectivity to Software Trust.
 7. Extracts the key URI for the specified keypair alias.
 8. Logs in to the registry, when credentials are provided.